Unreleased Prince projects: Madhouse: 24

 Prince worked on a third Madhouse album recorded during July–December 1988, with a planned release in early 1989, featuring the cover model Maneca Lightner.
 The album has never materialized.
-Some of the tracks were altered (in fact, only 21 "The Dopamine Rush") and reused on Eric Leeds's Times Squared album released in 1991.
+Some of the tracks were altered (in fact, only 21 "The Dopamine Rush") and reused on Eric Leeds' Times Squared album released in 1991.
 A totally different version of 24 was recorded with members of The New Power Generation and Eric Leeds in 1993, but this also was not released, with the exception of the track "17" of the 1-800-NEW-FUNK compilation album.
 Some of the tracks were on the rare "The Versace Experience" cassette.
 Both versions of the album circulate on the internet.